1. Prepaid rent

 For example, an organization’s building rent is due by the first of the month.
 For the check to reach the landlord and post by the first, the organization writes the check the week before on the 25th.
 When the check is written on the 25th, the period for which it is paying has not occurred.
 Therefore the check is recorded to a prepaid rent account for the timeframe of the 25th through the end of the month.
 On the first day of the next month, the period the rent check was intended for, the prepaid rent asset is reclassed to rent expense.

-Prepaid rent has different accounting implications under each standard.
+Prepaid rent has different accounting implications under each lease accounting standard.
 Under ASC 840, prepaid rent is recorded as an asset.
-However, under ASC 842, prepaid rent is included in the measurement of the ROU asset.
+However, under ASC 842, the new lease accounting standard, prepaid rent is now included in the measurement of the ROU asset.
 Any prepaid rent outstanding as of the transition is included in the measurement of the ROU asset.
 Subsequent lease accounting under ASC 842 also requires any prepaid amounts to be recorded to the ROU asset.

 When rent is paid in advance of its due date, prepaid rent is recorded at the time of payment as a credit to cash/accounts payable and a debit to prepaid rent.
 When the future rent period occurs, the prepaid is relieved to rent expense with a credit to prepaid rent and a debit to rent expense.